damontallen/IPython-quick-ref-sheets/README.md

 These HTML versions of the quick reference tables were generated in the IPython notebook.
 They render correctly in Chrome, but they to not in Firefox.
-Despite this problem, these HTML files could be modified by someone with more experience to make them a good reference.
+Despite this problem, for now, these HTML files could be modified by someone with more experience to make them a good reference.

 PDF Files